lukaskupczyk/react-hook-theme/README.md

 ### Provider

 Wrap the application in the `ThemeProvider`.
+Optionally provide settings via the `options` prop.

 ```typescript
 /*